kellyjonbrazil/jc/docs/parsers/cef.md

     [2] Timezone-aware calculated epoch timestamp.
 (UTC only) This value will be null if a UTC timezone cannot be extracted from the original timestamp string value.
-    [3] this field exists if the CEF line is not parsable.
+    [3] This field exists if the CEF line is not parsable.
 The value is the original syslog line.

 Examples: